THE BILL CULLEN HOMEPAGE

 JEFF ROTEMAN'S ABC RADIO TRIBUTE SITE

 This site focuses on ABC's switch to a four-network service in 1968.
-It has a number of classic sounders you can download, and a few articles dealing with the switch (one of them courtesy of me).
+It has classic sounders for download, and articles dealing with the switch.

 THE MIKE WALLACE INTERVIEW